ashu20777/Udacity_Data_Engineering/Capstone_Project/README.md

 ## Technologies used

-* Spark: I used Spark to process the input data because it can handle very large amounts of data with very good performance.
-Besides, Spark has a SQL library that allows you to query the data using SQL syntax, like you would do on a database like MySQL or Oracle.
+* **Spark**: I used Spark to process the input data because it can handle very large amounts of data with very good performance.
+Besides, Spark has a SQL library that allows you to query the data using SQL syntax, like you would on a database like MySQL or Oracle.
-* Python: Python programming language is widely used in Data Engineering because of its effectiveness and simplicity.
+* **Python**: Python programming language is widely used in Data Engineering because of its effectiveness and simplicity.
-* Juptyer Notebook was used for data analysis and processing using Python.
+* **Juptyer Notebook** was used for data analysis and processing using Python.